This document explains the distinction between Setup users and Admin users. For other information about use types, see:

 Shunning: After user management, this is one of the greatest powers of an Admin-only user.
 Fossil grants access to the Admin → Shunned page to Admin users rather than reserve it to Setup users because one of the primary purposes of the Fossil shunning system is to clean up after a spammer, and that's exactly the sort of administrivia we wish to delegate to Admin users.

-Coupled with the Rebuild button on the same page, an Admin user has the power to delete the repository's entire blockchain!
+Coupled with the Rebuild button on the same page, an Admin user has the power to delete the repository's entire hash tree!
 This makes this feature a pretty good razor in deciding whether to grant someone Admin capability: do you trust that user to shun Fossil artifacts responsibly?

 Realize that shunning is cooperative in Fossil.
-As long as there are surviving repository clones, an Admin-only user who deletes the whole blockchain has merely caused a nuisance.
+As long as there are surviving repository clones, an Admin-only user who deletes the whole hash tree has merely caused a nuisance.
 An Admin-only user cannot permanently destroy the repository unless the Setup user has been so silly as to have no up-to-date clones.

 Moderation: According to the power hierarchy laid out at the top of this article, Admins are greater than Moderators, so control over what Moderators can do clearly belongs to both Admins and to the Setup user(s).